yugabyte/yugabyte-db/docs/content/preview/explore/change-data-capture/using-logical-replication/yugabytedb-connector.md

 type: docs
 ---

-The Debezium YugabyteDB connector captures row-level changes in the schemas of a YugabyteDB database.
+The YugabyteDB Connector is based on the Debezium Connector, and captures row-level changes in the schemas of a YugabyteDB database using the PostgreSQL replication protocol.

 The first time it connects to a YugabyteDB server, the connector takes a consistent snapshot of all schemas.
 After that snapshot is complete, the connector continuously captures row-level changes that insert, update, and delete database content, and that were committed to a YugabyteDB database.
 The connector generates data change event records and streams them to Kafka topics.
 For each table, the default behavior is that the connector streams all generated events to a separate Kafka topic for that table.
 Applications and services consume data change event records from that topic.